World 🢖 Asia 🢖 India 🢖 Maharashtra

 Small island with ancient cave temples

-Elephanta Island is located in the silted Thane Creek, surrounded by the busy everyday life of the Mumbay Harbour.
+Elephanta Island is located in the silted Thane Creek, surrounded by the busy everyday life of the Mumbai Harbour.
 The island is roughly 10 km2 large at high tide and approximately 16 km2 large at low tide, approximately 2.4 km long.
-Deep ravine goes from the north to south through the island with basaltic trap hills in both sides rising up to 173 m high.
-Three small, densely built up villages are located closer to the shores of island but for most part the island has preserved rural landscape.
-Whole island is UNESCO World Heritage Monument.
+Deep ravine goes from the north to south through the island with basaltic trap hills on both sides rising up to 173 m high.
+Three small, densely built-up villages are located closer to the shores of the island but for the most part, the island has preserved the rural landscape.
+The whole island is the UNESCO World Heritage Monument.
 Gharapuri is also the older, local version of the name of Elephanta island – although an even older version was Agraharpuri.

-Two groups of rock-cut cave temples are located in island – five Hindu caves and two Buddhist caves.
-Hindu caves are located more to the west, while the high hill to the east from ravine contains a brick stupa on top and two Buddhist caves with few rock-cut cisterns.
+Two groups of rock-cut cave temples are located on an island – five Hindu caves and two Buddhist caves.
+Hindu caves are located more to the west, while the high hill to the east from the ravine contains a brick stupa on top and two Buddhist caves with few rock-cut cisterns.

 Architectonic features of Elephanta cave chambers and their details suggest that cave chambers were made in the time period between the 5th – 8th centuries AD.
 Earlier there existed an inscription in the caves or near them informing about the builder of caves – but it has been lost later, during the Portuguese times.